mbari-org/pbp/pbp-doc/docs/index.md

-!!! note "WIP"
+!!! note "WIP :construction:"
     Thanks for your interest in PBP.
-This documentation is still a work in progress :construction:.
+This documentation is still a work in progress.
     Please get in touch if you have any questions or suggestions.

 # MBARI PBP

+PBP allows to
-The [`mbari-pbp`](https://pypi.org/project/mbari-pbp/) package allows to process ocean audio data archives to daily analysis products of hybrid millidecade spectra using [PyPAM](https://github.com/lifewatch/pypam/).
+process ocean audio data archives to daily analysis products of hybrid millidecade spectra using [PyPAM](https://github.com/lifewatch/pypam/).